 Although Tony McGee’s career started slow, it finished STRONG!
 He had a good run in Ann Arbor from 1989 to 1992.
 In addition to making fourteen starts and earning four varsity letters, he was a proud member of four Big Ten Championship teams.
 He earned some special recognition from the Big Ten writers for his outstanding senior season.

-In addition to his solid career at Michigan, Tony McGee was also part of some important Michigan football “firsts.”
+Tony McGee was also part of some important Michigan football “firsts.”
 Check them out:

 Tony McGee’s stock really rose in his senior year at Michigan.
 He was drafted in the second round by the Cincinnati Bengals and put together a nice eleven-year career in the NFL.
 To read more about Tony’s successful career check out the link below.